The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies

-Note that, apart from the existence of lower limit on $\mu\,$-uncertainty, statement [U$_0$] also conveys that this limit is generically (much) larger than one, thus expressing a fundamental distinction between the classical and quantum notions of state.
-In fact, [U$_0$] provides for a particularly clear-cut quantitative representation of the inherent role uncertainty plays in quantum description of a physical system.
-It can be viewed as a quantum uncertainty principle of a very different nature than one expressed by Heisenberg-like relations.
+Given [U$_0$], we will refer to $\efNm[\, \ketpsi , \{ \,\keti \} \,]$ as the {\em intrinsic} $\mu$-uncertainty of $\ketpsi$ with respect to $\{ \,\keti \}$.
+Indeed, this ``uncertainty amount" is inherent to the state since it cannot be lowered or removed by the optional change of a quantifier.
+Its existence reflects the innate nature of uncertainty in quantum mechanics.

-The key ingredient in shaping the structure outlined above is the additivity of ENFs~\cite{Hor18A}.
-In fact, each $\efN \in \Nmaps$ can be viewed as an extension of the formal counting measure on finite sets.
-Using regularization procedures, such extensions can be constructed in more general contexts.
-As an elementary example, one may inquire about the minimal $\mu\,$-uncertainty of a spinless Schr\"odinger particle with respect to the position basis.
-We will show in Sec.~3 that for particle contained in region $\sdm \subset \R^D$ of finite volume $V$, this is given by
+The novelty of the above arises largely due to the inclusion of additivity among the defining properties of ENFs~\cite{Hor18A}.
+This step is dictated by the intended measure-like nature of effective numbers.
+In fact, each $\efN \!\in\! \Nmaps$ extends the counting measure from ordinary sets to those endowed with probability measures.
+In Sec.~3, we will construct quantifiers that play this role for the Jordan content (Lebesgue measure of ``regular domains" in $\R^D$).
+Together with the discrete case, this will cover most situations arising in quantum physics.
+As an elementary example, $\mu\,$-uncertainties of a Schr\"odinger particle with respect to the position basis are effective volumes.
+In the spinless case, our analysis implies the intrinsic value

-where $\psi(x)$ is the particle's wave function.
-Thus, the $\mu$-uncertainty principle states in this case that quantum particle cannot be associated with effective volume smaller than $\mathscr{V}_\star[\psi]$.
-Function $\nu_\star(x)$ is interpreted as the minimal effective volume density.
+Here $\psi(x)$ is the wave function of a particle contained in the region $\sdm \subset \R^D$ of finite volume $V$.
+The existence of intrinsic $\mu$-uncertainty implies in this case that quantum particle cannot be associated with the effective volume smaller than $\mathscr{V}_\star[\psi]$.